anstropleuton/anstropleuton/README.md

 Currently, I am developing **Fluxins library**.
 It is a modern C++ expression parser/evaluator library, which is designed to be easily integrated in other systems, such as a text field or GUI layout values.
 It is really flexible and customizable, like, you can even make your own custom operators too if you would like!

+I am also developing **Optrone library**.
+It is a modern C++ command-line argument parser library, which is designed to be declaritive, predictable and consistent.
+Of course it will be as modular as Fluxins, with easy integration and flexibility.

 ### 💬 I wanna talk
 But there is too much to fit in a... _reasonable_ README file..., so I am going to create a **Portfolio about myself** that you can check out when I release it and put a link in here.